arvigeus/AZ-204/Learning Path/Entra ID.md

 #### Application object

-A Microsoft Entra application is defined by its one and only application object.
+A Microsoft Entra application is scoped to its one and only application object.
 The application object resides in the Microsoft Entra tenant where the application was registered (known as the application's "home" tenant).
 An application object is used as a template or blueprint to create one or more service principal objects.
 A service principal is created in every tenant where the application is used.
 Similar to a class in object-oriented programming, the application object has some static properties that are applied to all the created service principals (or application instances).

-The application object describes three aspects of an application: how the service can issue tokens in order to access the application, resources that the application might need to access, and the actions that the application can take.
+The application object describes three aspects of an application:

+- How the service can issue tokens in order to access the application.
+- Resources that the application might need to access.
+- The actions that the application can take.

 The Microsoft Graph [Application entity](https://learn.microsoft.com/en-us/graph/api/resources/application) defines the schema for an application object's properties.

 #### Service principal object

-To access resources secured by a Microsoft Entra tenant, the entity that requires access must be represented by a security principal.
+To access resources secured by a Microsoft Entra tenant, the entity that is requesting access must be represented by a security principal.
 This is true for both users (user principal) and applications (service principal).

 The security principal defines the access policy and permissions for the user/application in the Microsoft Entra tenant.
 This enables core features such as authentication of the user/application during sign-in, and authorization during resource access.

 There are three types of service principal:

 - **Application** - This type of service principal is the local representation, or application instance, of a global application object in a single tenant or directory.
-A service principal is created in each tenant where the application is used and references the globally unique app object.
+A service principal is created in each tenant where the application is used, and references the globally unique app object.
 The service principal object defines what the app can actually do in the specific tenant, who can access the app, and what resources the app can access.
 - **Managed identity** - This type of service principal is used to represent a [managed identity](https://learn.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview).
 Managed identities provide an identity for applications to use when connecting to resources that support Microsoft Entra authentication.
 When a managed identity is enabled, a service principal representing that managed identity is created in your tenant.
 Service principals representing managed identities can be granted access and permissions, but can't be updated or modified directly.
 - **Legacy** - This type of service principal represents a legacy app, which is an app created before app registrations were introduced or an app created through legacy experiences.
 A legacy service principal can have:
   - credentials